xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 A CRDT-valued map is like a CRDT object but with potentially infinite instance fields, one for each allowed map key.
 Every key/value pair is implicitly always present in the map, but values are only explicitly constructed in memory as needed, using a predefined factory method (like Apache Commons' [LazyMap](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/map/LazyMap.html)).

 **Examples:**
 - Consider a shared notes app in which users can archive notes, then restore them later.
 To indicate which notes are normal (not archived), we want to store them in a set.
 A unique set won't work, since the same note can be added (restored) multiple times.
 Instead, you can use a CRDT-valued map whose keys are the documents and whose values are [enable-wins flags](#enable-wins-flag); the value of the flag for key `doc` indicates whether `doc` is in the set.
-This gives the **Add-Wins Set** CRDT.
+This gives the **Add-Wins Set**.
 - [Quill](https://quilljs.com/) lets you easily display and edit rich text in a browser app.
 In a Quill document, each character has an `attributes` map, which contains arbitrary key-value pairs describing formatting (e.g., `"bold": true`).
 You can model this using a CRDT-valued map with arbitrary keys and [LWW register](#lww-register) values; the value of the register for key `attr` indicates the current value for `attr`.

 <!-- > If you want a non-lazy map, in which keys have explicit membership and can be deleted (technically needed for the Quill example), you can use a lazy CRDT-valued map plus an add-wins set to track which keys are present.